Welcome to Freedive Nusa!

 What makes freediving with Freedive Nusa the best choice?

-Great facilities of the school: pools for static and dynamic apnea, 3 classrooms, top-level equipment included in all trainings, 2 own well-maintained dive boats, yoga studio, gym, sauna, etc.
+• Great facilities of the school: pools for static and dynamic apnea, 3 classrooms, top-level equipment included in all training, 2 own well-maintained dive boats, yoga studio, gym, sauna, etc.

-The best diving conditions with clean water and perfect visibility!
-The island is far enough from Bali that the water here is much clearer than those around Bali, especially during the rainy season.
+• The best diving conditions with clean water and perfect visibility!
+The island is far enough from Bali that the water here is much clearer than that around Bali, especially during the rainy season.

 Our Location